njmurray95/utils/jenkins/README.md

 # Jenkins

 Most folders above are structured as single-entry dirs for a Jenkinsfile showing a particular test-case.
-Although the convention of naming each "Jenkinsfile" is arbitrary, this is what Jenkins defaults to and is easier than creating my own convention.
+Although the convention of naming each "Jenkinsfile" is arbitrary, this is the convention Jenkins defaults to and is easier than creating my own.

 # CLI Notes